 When retargeting, avoid showing too many ads.
 You don’t want to annoy your potential customers, right?
 There is a big difference between informing and annoying.
 Set a cap on how many ads you can show in a day.
 Also, remember that not showing your advertising campaign enough is equally a waste of money.
 Try your best to find your sweet spot.
 This varies from business to business.

 The main advantage of retargeting is the ability to segment your audience and target your website traffic.
 Capitalize on this by creating ads that meet the specific needs of your potential customers.
-Also, make sure you deliver banners that will build your brand and encourage your prospective customers to complete their purchase.
+Also, make sure you deliver banners and use plr video that will build your brand and encourage your prospective customers to complete their purchase.

 Don’t forget to measure the success of your retargeting campaign.
 Put things in place to track your success.
 Have conversion goals and have a landing page dedicated to retargeting inventory.
 Ensure you capitalize on the potential of retargeting without wasting money.